Silicosis: Pathophysiology

-When small silica dust particles are inhaled, they can embed themselves deeply into the tiny alveolar sacs and ducts in the lungs, where oxygen and carbon dioxide gases are exchanged.
+When small crystalline silica dust particles are inhaled, they can embed themselves deeply into the tiny alveolar sacs and ducts in the lungs, where oxygen and carbon dioxide gases are exchanged.
 There, the lungs cannot clear out the dust by mucus or coughing.

 When fine particles of crystalline silica dust are deposited in the lungs, macrophages that ingest the dust particles will set off an inflammatory response by releasing tumor necrosis factors, interleukin-1, leukotriene B4 and other cytokines.
 In turn, these stimulate fibroblasts to proliferate and produce collagen around the silica particle, thus resulting in fibrosis and the formation of the nodular lesions.
 The inflammatory effects of crystalline silica are apparently mediated by the NLRP3 inflammasome.

 Characteristic lung tissue pathology in nodular silicosis consists of fibrotic nodules with concentric "onion-skinned" arrangement of collagen fibers, central hyalinization, and a cellular peripheral zone, with lightly birefringent particles seen under polarized light.
 The silicotic nodule represents a specific tissue response to crystalline silica.
 In acute silicosis, microscopic pathology shows a periodic acid-Schiff positive alveolar exudate (alveolar lipoproteinosis) and a cellular infiltrate of the alveolar walls.

 Silica

 Silicon (Si) is the second most common element in the Earth's crust after oxygen.
 The compound silica, also known as silicon dioxide (SiO_{2}), is formed from silicon and oxygen atoms.
 Since oxygen and silicon make up about 75% of the Earth's crust, the compound silica is quite common.
 It is found in many rocks, such as granite, sandstone, gneiss and slate, and in some metallic ores.
 Silica can be a main component of sand.
 It can also be in soil, mortar, plaster, and shingles.
-The cutting, breaking, crushing, drilling, grinding, or abrasive blasting of these materials may produce fine to ultra fine airborne silica dust.
+The cutting, breaking, crushing, drilling, grinding, or abrasive blasting of these materials may produce fine to ultra-fine airborne silica dust.

 Silica occurs in three forms: crystalline, microcrystalline (or cryptocrystalline) and amorphous (non-crystalline).
 "Free" silica is composed of pure silicon dioxide, not combined with other elements, whereas silicates (e.g., talc, asbestos, and mica) are SiO_{2} combined with an appreciable portion of cations.